Augmentations and link group representations: Augmentation representation

-We have proven that the group actions of the meridian generators are compatible on both $V$ and $\tilde{V}$, therefore so is the entire link group $\pi_K$.
-We conclude that the construction of the augmentation representations before and after a positive stabilization are isomorphic.
+The group actions of the meridian generators are compatible on both $V$ and $\tilde{V}$, so is the entire link group $\pi_L$.
+Therefore, the augmentation representations before and after a positive stabilization are isomorphic.

 The proof for a negative stabilization is similar, which we do not repeat here.
 For reference, we record some identities and the matrix $\tilde{R}$ after a negative stabilization.
 For $1\leq i, j \leq n-1$, the framed cords are identified by the following relations